kinturkt/LLM_Projects/README.md

 # 🤖 LLM Projects

-A collection of practical apps built using Large Language Models (LLMs) like Gemini Pro.
+A collection of practical apps built using Large Language Models (LLMs) like Gemini Pro, Groq, and OpenAI.
 These projects combine FastAPI, Streamlit, and LLM APIs to solve real-world problems using natural language.

 ---